 What Is CRPS?

-Complex Regional Pain Syndrome is often caused by trauma to the extremities which can often happen as the result of a car accident.
-CRPS is a chronic painful and progressive neurological condition that affects the skin, muscles, joints and bones.
-This condition typically develops following an injury to the arms, hands, legs or feet.
+Complex regional pain syndrome is typically caused by trauma to the extremities, which can often happen as the result of a car accident.
+CRPS is a chronic, painful, and progressive neurological condition that affects the skin, muscles, joints, and bones.
+This condition typically develops following an injury to the arms, hands, legs, or feet.

 Symptoms of CRPS

-CRPS is characterized by skin discoloration, burning pain, excessive sweating, tissue swelling, sensitivity to touch or cold and loss of muscle strength.
+CRPS is characterized by skin discoloration, burning pain, excessive sweating, tissue swelling, sensitivity to touch or cold, and loss of muscle strength.
 These conditions can spread to other parts of the body.
-If CRSP lasts longer than 3 to 6 months, it can cause worse symptoms such as trouble moving the body part that has CRPS, extremities that curl in, and sore, tight muscles.
+If CRSP lasts longer than three to six months, it can cause worse symptoms, such as trouble moving the body part that has CRPS, extremities that curl in, and sore/tight muscles.

 Causes of CRPS

-This pain syndrome often times develops after a relatively minor injury to an arm or leg.
-However the injury is much more severe and lasts much longer than would normally be expected, and may in fact be a permanent condition.
+CRPS often develops after a seemingly relatively minor injury to an arm or leg.
+However, the injury is much more severe and lasts much longer than would normally be expected, and may in fact be a permanent condition.

 Although CRPS can occur at any age, it usually affects people between the ages of 40 and 60.

-With the help of our registered nurses and our past experience with representing persons who have been severely injured, we are able to effectively communicate the nature of this condition and its life altering impact on our clients to the insurance carrier and to the jury.
+With the help of our registered nurses and our past experience in representing persons who have been severely injured, we are able to effectively communicate the nature of this condition and its life-altering impact on our clients to the insurance carrier and to the jury.
 This helps us in achieving our goal of obtaining the best potential outcome for our clients.

-At Faraci Lange, we have been successfully representing people who have been seriously injured through no fault of their own for over 45 years.
-We have the resources and expertise to analyze and prosecute complex medical cases such as persons suffering from CRPS.
-If you or somebody you care about suffers from this very difficult condition as a result of another's negligence, please call us at (585) 325-5150, or fill out the contact us form on this website.
+At Faraci Lange, LLP, we have been successfully representing people who have been seriously injured through no fault of their own for over 52 years.
+We have the resources and expertise to analyze and prosecute complex medical cases, including those involving persons suffering from CRPS.
+Our Rochester personal injury lawyers are here to answer any questions you may have with compassion and dedicated, one-on-one attention.